L3Ms -- Lagrange Large Language Models: Experimental results

 \section{Experimental results}

-To illustrate the versatility of L3Ms, we empirically evaluate them on two criteria: (i) the satisfaction of the imposed custom constraints, and (ii) the task perplexity objective.
-Note that L3Ms have essentially the same time complexity as traditional approaches: the SFT and alignment stages have been combined into one and the log-barrier parameter is adjusted during the training procedure itself.
+To illustrate the customization of L3Ms, we empirically evaluate them on: (i) satisfaction of the imposed constraints, and (ii) minimization of the task objective.
+Our code, based on the Transformers library \citep{wolf2020transformers}, is available at: \url{https://github.com/Guneet-Dhillon/l3m}.